-- 1. Teachers are required to provide the daily lesson objectives and activities for each class.
-If given verbally, they should also be written out so as to provide visual information. - 2.
-Teachers are required to write homework assignments on the board to be copied by students. - 3.
-Only teachers will record grades for assignments.
+1. Teachers are required to provide the daily lesson objectives and activities for each class.
+If given verbally, they should also be written out so as to provide visual information.

-- 4. All records of grades and assessments become a part of the confidential record for the assessment of student performance. - 5.
-Teachers will inform students of content covered on all major assessments. - 6.
-Teachers will not increase or decrease a classroom grade for participation or lack of participation in any extracurricular activity. - 7.
-Teachers must follow the LPISD Grading and Reporting Procedures and ask for clarification from campus administration or department chairs as needed. - 8.
+- 2. For virtual students, teachers are required to expect student responses DAILY in the form of written feedback, completed assignments or assessments. - 3.
+Teachers are required to write homework assignments on the board to be copied by students. - 4.
+Only teachers will record grades for assignments. - 5.
+All records of grades and assessments become a part of the confidential record for the assessment of student performance. - 6.
+Teachers will inform students of content covered on all major assessments. - 7.
+Teachers will not increase or decrease a classroom grade for participation or lack of participation in any extracurricular activity. - 8.
+Teachers must follow the LPISD Grading and Reporting Procedures and ask for clarification from campus administration or department chairs as needed. - 9.
 Teachers will provide students with a rubric for long-term projects/alternative assessments.